stefan-niedermann/nextcloud-deck/FAQ.md

 1. We have a rapid development cycle - bugs which have been reported weeks ago might no longer relevant
 2. We are loosing the context of a report or a question over the time.
 We have many things to care about and digging into an issue deep and then relying on an response which is not coming is a waste of our limited free time

+## Why is my card not visible in the upcoming cards view?

+Checkout the [Upcoming Analyzer](https://upcoming-analyzer.niedermann.it/) to check out the criterias your card needs to match to be shown in the upcoming cards view.

 ## Why don't you make an option for…?